 Overview of annual USPS® price changes.

-Under rules established by the Postal Accountability and Enhancement Act, price increases for Mailing Services such as First-Class Mail® and Standard Mail® are limited to the rate of inflation, as measured by the Consumer Price Index.
-The Postal Service no longer needs to file a "rate case"; instead they must publish new pricing at least 45 days in advance.
-There is still regulatory oversight, and the Postal Regulatory Commission provides the public with 20 days to comment on whether the proposed pricing is consistent with statutory requirements.
+Under rules established by the Postal Accountability and Enhancement Act, price increases for Mailing Services such as First-Class Mail® and Standard Mail® are limited to the rate of inflation, as measured by the Consumer Price Index(CPI).
+However, for rates effective January 2014, the Postal Service received approval to increase rates in excess of the CPI in what is known as “an exigent request”.

 Different rules for different postal products.